 As for conflicts not in strategically vital zones, they will be allowed to bleed out.
 Ethnic cleansing in the Central African Republic will warrant no power from the West; the annihilation of Myanmar’s Muslim Rohingya will be back-page news, if it makes the news at all.

 Yet there is some light at the end of this tunnel

 A generational Crisis requires direct experience to end.
 2017 may be a rough year, but it will teach these nihilistic voters who tossed electoral grenades into the system that such actions don’t work.
 Perhaps they’ll give up and stay home the next vote; perhaps they’ll learn their lesson and vote maturely.
 Either way they will not be able to pretend they made the right choice.

 The war on fake news is a heartening change.
 Combating the disinformation of hucksters, ad-chasers and Kremlin spooks in a step in the right direction.
 Some American Republicans are already pushing back against Trump on foreign policy.
 Should Trump behave badly enough, Congress could finally claw some power away from the executive and rebalance the U.S. government.
 Europeans, meanwhile, might empower nationalists just a little too much like Hitler, recoil in horror and finally come to their sense long before a Third World War begins.

 But none of these things will happen in a single year.
 2017 will be a year of lesson learning.
 Let us hope they aren’t too painful.

-This article originally appeared at Geopolitics Made Super, December 28, 2016.
+This story first appeared at Geopolitics Made Super, December 28, 2016.